caitlincoffey/Movement-Synthesizer/index.md

 Although it might appear to be silly to use this example, standing is technically considered movement.
 Standing, as mentioned earlier, does provide some benefits to one's health \[[2](/Movement-Synthesizer/references)\].
 Standing requires relatively little movement in comparison to the previous example.
 You can listen to the music generated below!

 - Add music

+# Contributing

+As of now, the Movement Synthesizer lives on a Matlab livescript and does not have an immediate path to get the accelerometer data to the livescript.
+In addition, the livescript runs manually (e.g. it will not run automatically after receiving new data).
+To make this project more accessible, these are the next steps our team (or you!) can take to achieve our goal:

+- Create a smartphone app (Android + IOS) that gathers accelerometer data and uses the algorithms mentioned in the [Algorithm Development](/Movement-Synthesizer/algorithms) to process the data
+- Test the algorithm on specific patterns of behavior, such as marching
+- Add more complexity to the chord selection process (perhaps using Machine Learning to select chords rather than at random?)

 # References
 Our references are listed [here](https://caitlincoffey.github.io/Movement-Synthesizer/references).
 This is not mentioned in our references, but we would like to thank the QEA teaching team for their help and support throughout this project!